 DNP, FNP-BC, RN - Integrative Clinician and Mindfulness Based Counselor

-She is a Clinical Assistant Professor at the SUNY at Buffalo School of Nursing.
+She was a Clinical Assistant Professor at the SUNY at Buffalo School of Nursing.
 Her practice has included holistic integrative management of adult and pediatric patients in the primary care setting for over 25 years.
 Additionally, she has experience as a psychiatric nurse providing individual and group counseling in an outpatient mental health setting for 12 years.
 She has specialty training in mindfulness-based treatment modalities with John Kabat-Zinn.

 Her most recent practice setting has been Sedona Holistic Medical Centre where she provided functional medicine based primary care as well as mindfulness-based counseling until its recent closing.
 Mindfulness-based strategies have been found to be effective for persons with chronic illness, pain, anxiety, depression and for those working to cope more effectively with chronic stress and addictive behaviors.
-Susan also is a volunteer with the Remote Area Medical Team travelling to areas in the nation that are medically underserved.
+Susan also is a volunteer with the Remote Area Medical Team travelling to areas in the nation that are medically under served.